Su-Kam Power Systems: History

-Su-Kam was founded as a startup in 1988.
+Su-Kam was founded as a startup in 1988 by Kunwer Sachdev recognizing the widespread problem of unreliable electricity supply in India.
 In the power backup sector, the company set a record for the highest export sales by an Indian manufacturer.
 It pioneered several innovations in the Indian market, including the introduction of DSP sinewave inverters and plastic-body inverters.
 Su-Kam holds the distinction of filing the largest number of patents in the power backup industry, averaging two patents per month.

 The company launched plastic body inverters, recognized by India Today as one of the top 10 innovations of the decade in 2010.
 Su-Kam introduced India's first touchscreen solar PCU, featuring an MPPT solar charge controller and smartphone monitoring through built-in Wi-Fi.

 Further innovation came with the introduction of solar street lights equipped with in-built lithium-ion batteries, offering higher efficiency than traditional lead-acid-based models.

 In April 2023, Su-Kam Power signed a Memorandum of Understanding (MoU) with the Government of Himachal Pradesh to invest ₹300 crore in establishing an energy storage facility in the state.
 The company also announced plans to explore the two-wheeler and commercial electric vehicle (EV) markets.

+In 2025, the company announced plans to establish a 500 MW lithium-ion battery manufacturing facility in Baddi, Himachal Pradesh.